 Sycamore firewood is a good, low-density option that ignites easily and burns hot with minimal smoke.
 Ideal for indoor and outdoor use, it burns faster than denser woods.
 Maximize efficiency by mixing with slower-burning woods and ensure proper seasoning for optimal performance and safety.

 I have compiled some of the critical specifications and insights into sycamore firewood’s performance and whether you should add it to your winter stockpile.

 - Sap Content: Low

 - Smoke: Moderate

 - Smell: Neutral

 Overall, sycamore is good firewood.
-It has a moderate amount of heat generation that is slightly lower than the best firewood options.
-It is dense, and you can stack a lot of wood within a cord volume storage.
+It has a moderate amount of heat generation slightly lower than the best firewood options.
+It is dense, and you can stack much wood within a cord volume storage.
 It has a very high moisture content when green because of its preferred location near rivers, so it can take a long time to season.
 It has a low sap content meaning it doesn’t pop or crackle, and you don’t need to worry about creosote.

 However, it does have some disadvantages.
 It is one of the more difficult woods to split, especially when green, because its stringy fibers make it difficult to separate logs.
 It can also produce a moderate amount of smoke, especially if you are tempted to burn it before it is completely dry.